It’s Still Winter: How to Manage the Winter Blahs

-My colleagues and I have also seen this winter take a toll on several of our patients at Alegent Creighton Psychiatric Associates.
+My colleagues and I have also seen this winter take a toll on several of our patients.
 The shorter days, lack of sunshine and frigid temperatures seem to be adding up to a heavy dose of the winter blahs.

 For those who are already struggling with depression, anxiety or another type of mental health diagnosis, these wintry struggles with the weather can take an even bigger toll.
 Some individuals do well during other times of the year but are so impacted by winter that they are diagnosed with Seasonal Affective Disorder – a form of depression that shows up primarily when the weather is wintry.